imbue-ai/jupyter_ascending/README.md

     - sync the code to the notebook (typically on save)
     - run a cell / run all cells / other commands that should be mapped to a keyboard shortcut
 - the client library assembles a HTTP POST request and sends it to the jupyter server
-- there is a jupyter server extension which accepts HTTP POST requests at `http://[notebook_url]:[notebook_port]/jupyter_ascending`.
+- there is a jupyter server extension which accepts HTTP POST requests at `http://[jupyter_server_url]:[jupyter_server_port]/jupyter_ascending`.
-    - Currently `notebook_url:notebook_port` is hardcoded to `localhost:8888`.
-This should be improved in the future.
 - the server extension matches the request filename to the proper running notebooks and forwards the command along to the notebook plugin
 - a notebook plugin receives the command, and updates the contents of the notebook or executes the requested command.
+- the notebook plugin consists of two parts - one part executes within the python process of the notebook kernel, and the other executes in javascript in the notebook's browser window. the part in python launches a little webserver in a thread, which is how it receives messages the server extension. when the webserver thread starts up, it sends a message to the server extension to "register" itself so the server extension knows where to send commands for that notebook.

 ## Working on a remote server

 Because of the client-server architecture, Jupyter Ascending doesn't know or care if the editor and the jupyter server are on the same machine.
-The client is just sending requests to `http://[notebook_url]:[notebook_port]/jupyter_ascending`, with (hardcoded) default being `http://localhost:8888/jupyter_ascending`.
-We typically use SSH to forward the remote jupyter port into `localhost:8888`, but you can set up the networking however you like.
+The client is just sending requests to `http://[jupyter_server_url]:[jupyter_server_port]/jupyter_ascending`, with the default set to `http://localhost:8888/jupyter_ascending`.
+We typically use SSH to forward the remote jupyter port into `localhost:8888`, but you can set up the networking however you like, and use the environment variables to tell the client where to look for the Jupyter server.

 There's fuzzy-matching logic to match the locally edited file path with the remote notebook file path (eg if the two machines have the code in a different directory), so everything should just work!